 Meanwhile, two years later, last November, a hapless Andy Skuce declares that ‘nobody sane wants man-made climate change to be true.’

-A lot of insane people in climate science, by your reckoning, Andy!
+A lot of insane people in climate science then, by your reckoning, Andy!

 Having just sodomized a component of Andy’s belief system with a chainsaw—if I may say so myself—I now left him with only two reasonable choices.
 Reader, just for laughs, would you care to guess whether he opted to: